sypark0720/NonlinearSolver/README.md

 Solver.h & Solver.cpp

-- Data are loaded on the device (GPU) and a nonlinear solver is running
+- Load data on the device (GPU) and run a nonlinear solver
 - __You need to create a nonlinear solver by implementing some CUDA kernels__

 ## Others